 First:

-Not all life insurance companies are going to use the same BMI or height to weight ratio when determining what “rate” an individual will qualify for.
+Not all life insurance companies will use the same BMI or height-to-weight ratio when determining what “rate” an individual will qualify for.

 Second:

-If you decide to apply for a life insurance policy that will require you to take a medical exam, be sure to take that exam first thing in the morning because, on average, this is when people tend to weigh less than during other times of the day.
+If you decide to apply for a life insurance policy requiring you to take a medical exam, be sure to take that exam first thing in the morning because, on average, people tend to weigh less than during other times of the day.

 Third:

-Now, most folks probably already know that age will be one of the major determining factors when it comes to figuring out what “price” one is going to have to pay for their insurance.
+Now, most folks probably already know that age will be one of the major determining factors when figuring out what “price” one will have to pay for their insurance.

 After all…